openwfm/wrf-sfire-docs/docs/updates.md

-# News and System Status Updates
+# News and Status Updates

 Please contact jan.mandel@ucdenver.edu with any questions.